daisy-ycguo/knative-learning/README.md

 # Study Knative

-This repo contains useful steps to install Knative, test app on Knative and understand Knative.
+This repo contains useful steps to install Knative, test service on Knative and understand Knative.

 ## Install
 1. Install istio